Sustainsys/Saml2/docs/code-configuration.rst

 ``LoadMetadata``
 ^^^^^^^^^^^^^^^^
-Enable loding of Metadata to get the Identity Provider's configuration.
+Enable loading of Metadata to get the Identity Provider's configuration.
 By convention the ``EntityId`` is the address of the metadata.

 ``MetadataLocation``